samraHanif0340/samraHanif0340.github.io/_portfolio/grpc_c++_with_cmake.md

     $ docker-compose up
     ```

-### Build and install GRPC locally
+## Local: Build and install GRPC

 {: .notice--warning}
 For most of us, we should build and run all our GRPC C++ code locally by following the instructions given [above](#local).
-Ideally this step should not be performed, as it has been simplified by the above [steps](#local).
-These steps below are only provided for those who are interested in installing GRPC system-wide manually in their computer.
+Ideally this step should not be performed, as it has been simplified by the [above](#local) steps.
+The steps below are only provided for those who are interested in manually installing GRPC system-wide in their computer.
 See here for further [reference](https://github.com/grpc/grpc/blob/master/BUILDING.md).

 1. Set `~/.bash_aliases` or `~/.bashrc` file:
     ```bash